-One LANC leader who did appreciate the power of new man rhetoric was Tiberiu Rebreanu, a law student from the University of Cluj who broke with A. C. Cuza in 1934 and established his own movement known as The New Group, which adopted the rhetoric and style of Italian Fascism.
-Most of Rebreanu’s black-shirted supporters were students and although his movement was supported by the rector of his university it failed to generate a significant following.
+One LANC leader who did appreciate the power of new man rhetoric was Tiberiu Rebreanu, a law student from the University of Cluj who broke with Cuza in 1934 and established his own movement known as The New Group, which adopted the rhetoric and style of Italian Fascism.
+Most of Rebreanu’s black-shirted supporters were students, and although his movement was supported by the rector of his university, it failed to generate a significant following.
 Similarly, the brown-shirted members of Swastika of Fire, another LANC splinter group established in 1936 by the lawyer I. V. Emilian, focused on young people but failed to threaten the popularity of either LANC or the Legion.
 Mihai Stelescu, one of the Legion’s most prominent leaders, broke away to form his own movement in 1934.
 Stelescu named his group The Crusade for Romanianism, and pledged to follow the same goals as the legionaries but to do so independently of Codreanu, who Stelescu claimed was an imposter who did not live up to his public image.
 The authorities welcomed Stelescu’s attempt to undermine the hegemony of the Legion, financed his movement with government money, and some members of a more socially respectable nationalist group known as The Cult of the Fatherland agreed to join him.
 Stelescu’s Crusade was organized according to the same structure as the Legion, and Stelescu toured the country inspecting the state of the organization and giving orders to local leaders.
-Although the Crusade welcomed prominent individuals such as the formerly communist novelist Panait Istrati, Stelescu also followed Codreanu’s approach to ensuring ideological conformity by expelling Alexandru Talex for publishing ‘left wing’ articles in the Crusade’s newspaper.
-Legionaries assassinated Stelescu in 1936, and despite continued scuffles between rank and file members of both groups the Crusade quickly faded into insignificance.
+Although the Crusade welcomed prominent individuals such as the formerly communist novelist Panait Istrati, Stelescu also followed Codreanu’s approach to ensuring ideological conformity by expelling Alexandru Talex for publishing “left-wing” articles in the Crusade’s newspaper.
+Legionaries assassinated Stelescu in 1936, and despite continued scuffles between rank-and-file members of both groups the Crusade quickly faded into insignificance.

-In Transylvania, Fritz Fabritius established a Saxon fascist movement known as ‘Self-Help’ in 1922, which affiliated itself wholesale with German Nazism in 1932, going through several name changes as it incorporated and reincorporated every time the government banned its predecessor.
+In Transylvania, Fritz Fabritius established a Saxon fascist movement known as “Self-Help” in 1922, which affiliated itself wholesale with German Nazism in 1932, going through several name changes as it incorporated and reincorporated every time the government banned its predecessor.
 Fabritius initially fought for political representation for Saxons, established new Saxon settlements in Transylvania, and opposed capitalism as a predatory force destroying Saxon families.
 During the 1930s it developed a strong eugenic agenda, however, and adopted discourses about new men from German Nazism.
-In 1933 Ştefan Tătărescu claimed his version of Saxon National-Socialism represented ‘a new form of collective life which has begun to develop on a superior level to that of today’.
-Its members were expected to undertake six years of study, including both theoretic and practical subjects, spiritual instruction, physical education, and voluntary labour.
-Saxon National-Socialists recruited girls to live with Nazi families in Germany, telling them that by working as domestic servants for minimal wages they would learn skills and ideology that they could then use when they returned to Romania.
+In 1933, Ştefan Tătărescu claimed his version of Saxon National Socialism represented “a new form of collective life which has begun to develop on a superior level to that of today.”
+Its members were expected to undertake six years of study, including both theoretical and practical subjects, spiritual instruction, physical education, and voluntary labor.
+Saxon National Socialists recruited girls to live with Nazi families in Germany, telling them that by working as domestic servants for minimal wages they would learn skills and ideology that they could then use when they returned to Romania.
 Other right-wing commentators respected the Saxons’ methods, which became a model for legionary work camps a few years later.
 Both Fabritius and Tătărescu were aware of their similarities with both LANC and the Legion and discussed mergers on several occasions.